Dinple/WackyIdeas/README.md

 # WackyIdeas
-For wacky ideas, dont have to work well
+Trash can for my wacky ideas, dont have to work well